-For both exams, there are optional extra credit practice exam assignments in

-Canvas which will give you a very good idea of what could show up on an exam.
+For both exams, there are optional extra credit practice exam assignments in Canvas which will give you a very good idea of what could show up on an exam.
 As you will see from using the above resource, none of the exams will be cumulative.

-Calculators & Technology: For the exam you may use the TI 30XIIS or TI Multiview calculator.
+Calculators & Technology: For the exam you may use the TI 30XIIS.calculator.
 If there is another calculator that you would like to use, you need to get permission with me beforehand.
 You MAY NOT use any online resources during the exam.
+Also, you MAY NOT share calculators during exams.